-C. use a stacked pair of approximately 21⁄2 in. (nominal, ~63mm) round, petal, or hex "pool noodles" (solid or hollow) as the BUMPER cushion material (see Figure 9-7).
+C. use a stacked pair of 21⁄2 in. (~63 mm) round, petal, or hex "pool noodles" (solid or hollow) as the BUMPER cushion material (see Figure 9-7).
 All pool noodles used in a BUMPER set (e.g. red set of BUMPERS) may not be modified (with the exception of cutting to length or cutting to facilitate mating pool noodles at the corners as required by R409) or deformed and must be the same diameter, cross section, and density (e.g. all round hollow or all hex solid).
-Cushion material may extend up to 21⁄2 in. (~63 mm) beyond the end of the plywood (see Figure 9-8).
+Per R409 cushion material may extend beyond the end of the plywood in order to fill a corner (see Figure 9-8).
 To assist in applying the fabric covering, soft fasteners may be used to attach the pool noodles to the wood backing, so long as the cross section in Figure 9-7 is not significantly altered (e.g. tape compressing the pool noodles).